coranos/coranos.github.io/bananos/ledger-nano-s/guide.md

 ![image6]

-If your Ledger is properly connected to your computer with the Banano application installed, you will see "Ledger Ready" on the left sidebar of BananoVault.
+If your Ledger Device is properly connected to your computer with the Banano application installed, you will see "Ledger Ready" on the left sidebar of BananoVault.

 ![image5]

-After sending Banano from BananoVault, you should now receive a notification on your Ledger prompting you to confirm or deny the transaction.
-By default, BananoVault will receive transactions automatically.
-If a transaction is pending, it can be confirmed manually by selecting "Receive" from the left sidebar, which will trigger the option to confirm manually on your Ledger device.

 ## View Account Balance
 To view the account balance: